swathi-0901/homfoo/README.md

-#An Online Food Delivery System in Rails
+#An Online Food Delivery System in Rails for home makers

 ###Here's what the app is supposed to do